gaetbout/starknet-commit-reveal/README.md

 ## Example contract
 To make it the simplest possible, this contract will just be a voting system.
 Where user first have to submit their hashed response then they have to reveal it.
-It'll then add 1 vote for that value
+It'll then add 1 vote for that value.
+Each user can vote as much as they want (very democratic, I know!).

 ## Addition
 I made here a very simple version of the commit reveal.